Liver Donor Options

 These liver transplant techniques enable maximal use of donor resources in both adults and children.
-As a result, the St. Louis Children’s Hospital Pediatric Liver Transplant Program has one of the lowest waiting list times for organ donors in the nation, with an average waiting time of 2 months, whereas the national average exceeds one year. (see Liver Transplant Statistics for more information).
+As a result, the St. Louis Children’s Hospital Pediatric Liver Transplant Program has one of the lowest waiting list times for organ donors in the nation, with an average waiting time of 2 months, whereas the national average exceeds one year. (see Liver Transplant Outcomes for more information).

 Evaluation for Liver Transplant